-One of the students on my new course emailed me about his idea to add some other services to his new writing business — services such as web development, UX design, SEO, etc. He already has experience in them, so why not, right?
+Someone who took my freelance writing course emailed me about his idea to add some other services to his new writing business – services such as web development, UX design, SEO, etc. He already has experience in them, so why not, right?
 One of his points was that, ‘Versatility can be your advantage, especially if you’re offering your services to small and medium sized businesses.
 They can’t afford to pay for specialists.’

 I told him I think it’s a bad idea.
 Here’s my advice to him: